rpav/c2ffi/README.md

 ### Notes
-* Packaged clang binaries should now work.  **But**, because these appear to be build with *gcc*, it is not possible to build c2ffi clang!
+* Packaged clang binaries should now work.  **But**, because these appear to be build with *gcc*, it is not possible to build c2ffi with clang!
 So use gcc in this case.

 * You need llvm/clang dev libraries.
 If you don't have `libclangAST.a`, you have to install any `-dev` type packages in